GTBitsOfGood/VolunTrack/README.md

 - readd validation back into server actions using next-connect and express-validator
 - I think splash is a weird component to have, just have all of that logic be handled inside of the index page or promote splash to its own screens folder.
 - put auth back into this application, the files and api routes exist but nothing is filled in properly.
+- settings is wrong

 migration list:

 - make the api best practices because it seems pretty all over the place
   - add some type of api documentation/swagger or whatever
 - use ssr in place of useeffect (use isomorphic unfetch in this case)
+- follow the lint conventions
+  - there are no prop types for anything

 ## Stack